vasily-kartashov/vasily-kartashov.github.io/_posts/2016-06-30-codility-lessions-in-bash.md

 semipr 1:26 4:10 16:20 12:2035
 ```

 Very much the same applies for the [count non divisible](https://codility.com/programmers/task/count_non_divisible/), it makes perfect sense to create indices during linear scan to avoid search later on.
-In this case we needed an index of occurences `os` which tells for every number `i` gives you the number `os[i]` of times `i` occurs in the input array.
-And the `cs` array is the number of non divisors which is uniformely set to `n` at the beginning, and then reduce while we loop over divisors.
+In this case we needed an index of occurences `os` which for every number `i` gives you the number of times `os[i]` the number `i` occurs in the input array.
+And the array `cs` is the number of non divisors which is uniformely set to `n` at the beginning, and then reduce while we loop over divisors.

 ```bash
 function nondiv {